bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### Custom rules

-- Custom rules should be based on [RuleTemplate](#ruletemplate) command, wrapped into the extension method.
+- Custom rules should be based on [RuleTemplate](#ruletemplate) command, wrapped into an extension method.
-  - The method needs extend the `IRuleIn<T>` interface, where `T` is the type of the object to be validated.
+  - The method needs to extend the `IRuleIn<T>` interface, where `T` is the type of the object to be validated.
   - The methods needs to return `IRuleOut<T>`.
-  - Both `IRuleOut<T>` and `IRuleIn<T>` ensure that the custom rule complies with the Validot fluent api structures.
+  - Both `IRuleOut<T>` and `IRuleIn<T>` ensure that the custom rule complies with the Validot's fluent api structures.
 - The namespace where the extension method is doesn't matter that much.
-  - All built-in rules live in `Validot` namespace.
+  - However, all built-in rules live in `Validot` namespace.

 ``` csharp
 public static class MyCustomValidotRules